calcuis/simple-bank-contract/README.md

 ### simple bank contract
 This smart contract is written in Solidity.
 - allow anyone to deposit fund (as depositer)
-- allow depositer to withdraw/transfer fund to any address
+- allow depositer withdraw/transfer fund to any address

 #### testnet deployment
 - Sepolia (id: `11155111`; compiler: `^0.8.25`)